 There is no name more recognized than Tony Robbins in the world of personal achievement.

 To me, success is the ongoing process of striving to become more.
-It is the opportunity to continually grow emotionally, socially, spiritually, physiologically, intellectually, and financially while contributing in some positive way to others.” – Tony Robbins
+It is the opportunity to continually grow emotionally, socially, spiritually, physiologically, intellectually, and financially while contributing in some positive way to others. – Tony Robbins

 Power is what people desire.
 It is the thing they chase when they seek out ivy league degrees and high paying jobs.
-Money is nice but it the accompanying power that drives the wheel of human achievement.
+Money is nice but it is the accompanying power that drives the wheel of human achievement.
 Most people seek to obtain power externally, whereas, power exists to everyone internally.

-When you shape your perceptions, when you learn to control your emotions and behaviors, you will have achieved the highest form of power that exists to humans.
+When you shape your perceptions, when you learn to control your emotions and behaviors, you will have achieved the highest form of power that exists for humans.
 Robbins believes the ultimate power is the ability to produce the results you desire the most while also creating value for others.

 SPECIALIZED KNOWLEDGE + ACTION= POWER